 How to cut your vegan caramel slice

-You can cut the cake the way you want, obv, but I find that cutting it in squares works the best.
+You can cut the cake the way you want, but I find that cutting it in squares works the best.
 After all, it is a shortbread base, which can be a little crumbly.
 So, it helps not cutting the pieces too big so they hold better.
-Small rectangular bar shape works well too.
+You can make vegan millionaire shortbread bars too by slicing it in small rectangular.

-Also, I advise to cut the whole dish all at once, so you can just grab-and-go.
+Also, I advise cutting the whole dish all at once, so you can just grab-and-go.

 Here are a few tips on how to cut it that you might find helpful:

 - I mentioned this before, but I found the dessert much easier to cut when the chocolate wasn't super hard.
-SO, I recommend to take the dessert out of the fridge for maybe for an hour before cutting to allow the chocolate to soften for a bit first.
+SO, I recommend taking the dessert out of the fridge for maybe for an hour before cutting to allow the chocolate to soften for a bit first.

-- Using a long knife will allow you to cut a whole row all at once and get even looking squares.
+- Using a long sharp knife will allow you to cut a whole row all at once and get even-looking squares.

 Tips when making a vegan millionaire shortbread

 - Use coconut oil that's in a harder state (usually at room temperature) when making the shortbread.
-If you live somewhere where it is really hot, then you might want to let your oil harden a bit in the fridge before using.
-You do not need it to be super hard, but you want to avoid a liquid state for best shortbread texture.
+If you live somewhere where it is really hot, then you might want to let your oil harden a bit in the fridge before using it.
+You do not need it to be super hard, but you want to avoid a liquid state for the best shortbread texture.

 - I preferred this dessert when using a refined coconut oil as I found that the unrefined kind had a coconut flavor that was too overpowering.